 PT Next attached small and discreet digital markers to each piece which worked in conjunction with digital receiving devices embedded in ceilings and furniture.
 The receiving devices recorded the movement and location of the priceless jewelry as the pieces were transported to and from private viewing rooms.

-Implementing this solution not only gave the brand 100% visibility as to the location of these priceless items but also provided them with data as to which salesperson showed the product, for how long, and what pieces were shown together.
+Implementing this solution gave the brand 100% visibility as to the location of these priceless items and provided them with data on which salesperson showed the product, for how long, and what pieces were shown together.
 Just like the high jewelry itself, this data is priceless.

-ARGOS Engage: provides a personalized shopping experience in brick-and-mortar settings, simulating and enhancing the benefits, including access to product knowledge, research, specs, and content not typically available in retail store.
+Digital Display: elevating the shopping experience to provide a personalized shopping experience in brick-and-mortar settings, simulating and enhancing the benefits of online shopping, including access to product knowledge, research, specs, and content not typically available in a retail store.

 Customer Engagement